nojaf/blog/content/blog/fantomas-six-legendary-formatter/index.md

 ## Introduction

 Early this year we announced our plans for [Fantomas 6](https://github.com/fsprojects/fantomas/issues/2709).
-We are happy to announce that we have wrapped up the development of Fantomas 6 and a preview is now available on [NuGet](https://www.nuget.org/packages/fantomas/6.0.0-alpha-006).
+We are happy to announce that we have wrapped up the development of version 6 and a preview is now available on [NuGet](https://www.nuget.org/packages/fantomas/6.0.0-alpha-008).

 ### What's new?